What Is Hyperthyroidism in Cats and Should I Worry?

-If your favorite feline is approaching her senior years, you’ll want to know more about hyperthyroidism and its symptoms.
+If your favorite feline is approaching their senior years, you’ll want to know more about hyperthyroidism and its symptoms.

 What is hyperthyroidism in cats?

 A cat’s thyroid gland has two lobes, one on each side of the trachea (windpipe).
 This gland produces the hormones T4 (thyroxine) and T3 (triiodothyronine), which help regulate the body’s metabolic rate.
-If greater-than-normal amounts of these hormones are present, they rev up kitty’s metabolism, stressing nearly all of her organ systems including her heart and digestive tract.
+If greater-than-normal amounts of these hormones are present, they rev up kitty’s metabolism, stressing nearly all of their organ systems including their heart and digestive tract.